Cultural outings organised by the association in 2024

 17 rue James de Rothschild (Parc de Songeons)

-Claire Gonnier presented several stages of her work, documented with photos, and demonstrated filling and retouching on a vase.
-She answered many questions.
+Claire Gonnier presented some stages of her work, illustrated with photographs, and gave a demonstration of filling and retouching on a vase.
+She answered numerous questions.

-The visit, which is free of charge, has been organised especially for Friends.
+The visit, which was free of charge, was organised especially for the Friends.

-▪▪▪ From pen to brush, two artists' houses
+▪▪▪ From pen to brush: two artists’ studios

 Thursday 14 November 2024